Skip To Main Content

 North Clackamas Rowe Afterschool Program

 Hey Shamrocks!
-Rowe Afterschool Program registration is now OPEN!
+Rowe After-School Program registration is will be sent out the first week school.

 If you have any questions at all please email garciaru@nclack.k12.or.us